Ibaslogic/Ibaslogic/src/posts/2020-03-18-react-http-request-and-lifecycle-methods/react-http-request-and-lifecycle-methods.md

 It is a perfect place to manipulate the DOM when the component has been updated.
 Also, in this method, you can make API calls after specific conditions have been met.

-So let see how we can apply this method in our todos application.
+So let's see how we can apply this method in our todos application.

-First, what do we want to achieve?
+First, what is the goal here?

 We want a situation whereby when we click on the checkboxes, a text with random background colour is displayed in the header of our app.